cabrinha/cabrinha.github.io/_posts/2015-4-28-Days-of-Future-Passed.md

 I feel like I need to write about a few things that I've been up to recently.
 I haven't read a new book or created some new Linux workflow (yet).
 But I have discovered a new musical album and band.

-## Days of Future Passed
+## The Album

 [The Moody Blues - Days of Future Passed](https://www.youtube.com/watch?v=2y_9hwW1eV0&feature=youtu.be&t=1s)

 Click at your own risk.
 It's an extraordinary record.
 An amazing piece of music, and now, the story behind the discovery...

-<strong>I open a terminal.</strong> As I usually do, when sitting down at my computer.
-When a `fortune` catches my eye.
+<strong>I open a terminal.</strong> As I usually do, when sitting down at my computer, when suddenly... a `fortune` catches my eye.

 {% highlight perl %}
 Breathe deep the gathering gloom.